Wedding industry software development

 Wedding payments typically follow a structured schedule: a deposit paid at booking to secure the date, one or more milestone payments in the months before the event, and a final balance due before event day.
 We build the payment layer to match this structure.
 Stripe handles card and ACH payments.
 The deposit is collected when the couple confirms a booking request.
 Subsequent payments are scheduled automatically, with reminder emails sent to the couple before each due date.
 For marketplace operators, the platform takes its commission at each payment rather than waiting for the full contract value to clear.
 Refund and cancellation policies are configured per vendor and enforced automatically when a cancellation is submitted.
 Vendor payouts are triggered after each successful payment, net of platform commission.

 Start with the features that prove the marketplace works: vendor profiles with portfolio and service details, an availability calendar, and a booking request flow.
 That's enough to take a couple from search to a confirmed inquiry without leaving the platform.
 The review system, payment processing, and contract management can follow in a second phase once you have real bookings moving through the platform and can see where the friction is.
 Building everything at once before you have vendors and couples using the product is the most common mistake we see in marketplace projects.
 We structure wedding marketplace builds in phases by default.
-The first phase delivers a working product in 10 to 14 weeks, and subsequent phases add capability based on what the live platform shows you.
+The first phase delivers a working v1 in 12 to 16 weeks, and subsequent phases add capability based on what the live platform shows you.

 Talk to us about your wedding technology project.